Last Updated on May 22, 2022

 Devil’s Courthouse (MP 422.4)

-Legend or no, this trail offers some of the best vista views and flora!
+Legend or not, this trail offers some of the best vista views of Western North Carolina and three neighboring states!

 Read More: Things to Do in Maggie Valley